TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-activityidportalnotvalid.md

 # Activity Troubleshooter

-## The RunID provided is either not valid or older than 21 days, please provid a fresh valid RunID.
+## The RunID provided is either not valid or older than 21 days, please provide a fresh valid RunID.